ITISFoundation/osparc-simcore/CONTRIBUTING.md

 **A:** Add `[ci skip]` in any part of your commit message.
 The CI will not run get started.

 **Q:** I don't have a good understanding of the aims of the project.
 Where can I read more?
 **A:** [D1.1 Technical Specs. & Technology Evaluation](https://osparc-docs.readthedocs.io/en/latest/) is extensive, but explains the decision making behind most of the code.
 Please consider reading it.
+Afterwords you can better grasp the [Computational backend](docs/comp-services.md) description.

 ---